nanoframework/System.Runtime.Serialization/README.md

 ## Usage

-The BinaryFormatter class allow to serialize and deserialize to/from binary format.
-This allows a compact storage and, because it's implemented in native code, faster execution for serialization and deserialization operations.
+The BinaryFormatter class serializes and deserializes an object, or an entire graph of connected objects, in binary format.
+This allows a compact storage or transition.
+Because it's implemented in native code, execution of serialization and deserialization operations are blazing fast.

-The only requirement is to decorate a class or it's fields with the `[Serializable]` attribute.
+The only requirement is to decorate a class or some of it's fields with the `[Serializable]` attribute.
 Other attributes are available to provide hints to the serialization engine so the serialization data it's reduced as much as possible.
 More on this on the next section.

-> **Warning** the implementation of binary serialization for .NET **nanoFramework** is **NOT** compatible with the one of .NET Framework or .NET Core, menaning that it's not possible to use this to exchange data between the two frameworks.
+> **Warning** the implementation of binary serialization for .NET **nanoFramework** is **NOT** compatible with the one of .NET Framework or .NET Core, meaning that it's not possible to use it to exchange data between the two frameworks.
+A helper class is available for .NET Framework and .NET Core to serializes and deserialize data coming from (or sent to) nanoFramework devices.
+Please read.......

 ### Serializing a class